nicholasmr/specfab/docs/cpo-dynamics-tranisotropic.md

-# CPO Dynamics
+# CPO Dynamics for transversely isotropic grains

 ## Introduction

-This tutorial shows how to model the CPO evolution of a Lagrangian material parcel.<br>
+This tutorial focuses on modelling the CPO evolution of glacier ice, i.e. the $c$-axis (or mass fraction) distribution $n(\theta,\phi)$.

-Three modes of deformation/stress are considered:
+The tutorial shows how to model the CPO evolution of a Lagrangian material parcel subject to three different modes of deformation/stress:

 ![](https://raw.githubusercontent.com/nicholasmr/specfab/main/images/deformation-modes/deformation-modes.png#center){: style="width:620px"}